King County Marriage Records, 1853-present

 Types of Marriage Records

 The following is a list of the official steps (and corresponding records) that have been involved in the marriage process in King County over time.
-Please click on each record for further explanations and locations of available records and indexes.
+(The links below include information about where to find each type of record.)